 However, this deviation from the specification of the test profile should not cause problems.

-You can see the state of a personalized profile in two places in the self service portal:
+You can see the state of a personalized profile in two places in the self-service portal:

-These states are defined in the GSMA Remote SIM Provisioning specification SGP.22 which you can find here.
+These states are defined in the GSMA Remote SIM Provisioning specification SGP.22, which you can find here.
 Most important for you are the following states:

-|The personalized profile has been produced and is in your account.
+|The personalized profile was produced and is in your account.
 But it is not yet ready to be downloaded to a device.
 For this, you first need to order it, which will bring it into the Released state.

 |The personalized profile is ready to be downloaded to a test device.
 No other device is using it at this moment.

-|The personalized profile has been successfully downloaded to a device, but is not yet installed.
+|The personalized profile was successfully downloaded to a device, but is not yet installed.

-|The personalized profile has been successfully downloaded to a device and has also been successfully installed.|
+|The personalized profile was successfully downloaded to a device and was also successfully installed.